IFRS Immersion Workshop (50 days, online)

-Daniel K. Pharaon is Head of Internal Audit / Mergers and Acquisitions Leader at Midis Group Ltd., a large IT group with operations in 27 countries in the Middle East, Europe and Africa.
-He previously spent 5 years with KPMG in Lebanon, where he was the manager in charge of the international banking practice serving clients such as HSBC, Standard Chartered and Citibank.
+Daniel Pharaon heads the internal audit department and the merger and acquisition activity of a large IT group with operations in 27 countries throughout the Middle East, Europe and Africa.
+He previously worked at KPMG in Lebanon, where he was the manager in charge of the international banking practice serving clients such as HSBC, Standard Chartered and Citibank.
 He also worked on international clients in other sectors (e.g. manufacturing), and was regularly involved in IFRS issues.
 Daniel is a US Certified Public Accountant (CPA.), a Certified Internal Auditor (CIA) and he has an IFRS Certificate from the Institute of Chartered Accountants in England and Wales.
 He is a part-time instructor with Morgan International for courses leading to the CPA, CIA, CMA, and CFA credentials.
-Daniel has been involved in the preparation and delivery of many other training courses on topics such as IFRS, internal controls, financial statement analysis and fraud management.
-Daniel is fluent in English, Arabic and French.
+Daniel has been involved in the preparation and delivery of many other training courses on topics such as IFRS, internal controls, financial statement analysis and fraud management, and is fluent in English, Arabic and French.

 To bring this course in-house please contact us and we will be pleased to assist